NeilQ/myHexo/source/_posts/event-manger-with-javascript.md

-title: User Event-Driven with javascript
+title: Use Event-Driven with javascript
 date: 2014-12-14 18:58:56
 tags:
 ---